bcapetillo-istari/cl-module-agent/README.md

 ## Future Work
   Will need a way to auto-register new functions with the Registry Service.
 The Agent currently works only with pre-registered modules that the Registry Service has already associated with this agent

+## Future Vision
+  Exploring way to quickly scale up identical agents on a single node to increase parallelization in Job execution.
+While developing a custom app making repeated module calls, it appears that module wait time could be dramatically reduced by horizontally scaling Agents able to execute the Job.
+Jobs are only processed by compatible Agents, meaning Agents that have OS, installed modules, and versions compatible with the Job.
+For Jobs not requiring external licenses, multiple Agents could theoretically be spun up to process a backlog of Jobs in parallel.